 FAQ Google Tag Manager Data Layers

-For a tag to fire at the time of a dataLayer.push(), this action must contain a key named “event.”
-If this key is missing, only a message will appear in Preview and Debug mode, but the tag will not be activated.
+For a tag to fire at the time of a dataLayer.push(), this action must contain a key named "event."
+If this key is missing, only a message appears in Preview and Debug mode, but the tag is not triggered.

 What data should I add to the Data Layer?